thomasvdj/GrainSizeEstimation/README.md

 # GrainSizeEstimation
 A collection of Python scripts used for simulating microstructures and estimating grain size distributions.
 These scripts were used in the paper: "Estimation of 3D grain size distributions from 2D sections in real and simulated microstructures", by: T. van der Jagt, M. Vittorietti, K. Sedighiani, C. Bos, G. Jongbloed.
 These scripts may be used to reproduce the results in this paper.
+It should be noted that some scripts may take serveral minutes or even a few hours to complete.

 # Dependencies
 These scripts require that the Python packages [pysizeunfolder](https://github.com/thomasvdj/pysizeunfolder), [vorostereology](https://github.com/thomasvdj/vorostereology) and Pandas are installed.
 All other required packages are installed automatically by installing these packages.